• Skip to main content

 • Basting Brush: To seal the patties with an egg wash before crimping it with a fork and to do the egg wash.

 • Food Processor: You can use a food processor to make the pastry or do it by hand.
-If you use a food processor, simply add all the ingredients apart from milk and blend till the mixture resembles breadcrumbs.
+If you use a food processor, simply add all the ingredients apart from milk and blend until the mixture resembles breadcrumbs.
 Then add milk (or water) little by little until a dough has formed.

 • Parchment Paper: To line your baking tray and to prevent the patties from sticking to the trays.